chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 But otherwise, we're just copying over the build assets from the previous stage and setting the `entrypoint`.

-We no longer have NPM, so I've explicitly set it to call node with `server.js`.
+We no longer have NPM, so I've explicitly set it to call Node with `server.js`.

 OK, so let's try building this one.